Skip to main content

 Functions as Object Literal

 The default representation of function expressions is an object literal with a "fn" key.
-The value of the key is an array representing the function head and its arguments.
+The value of the fn key is an array representing the function operator (its name) and its arguments (its operands).

 {